Last updated on March 14th, 2018 at 09:24 pm

 4. Listen to Disney Songs

-Again, keep in mind the rides you are planning on doing.
-Many of them play a well-known song from the movie.
+Again, think about the Disneyland rides for toddlers you are planning on doing.
+Many of these toddler Disneyland rides play a well-known song from the movie.
 The Mad Tea Party ride plays “Mad Tea Party” and Peter Pan’s Flight plays “You can fly, you can fly, you can fly!”
 Some rides like “it’s a small world” have their own theme music and are easily recognizable.

 5. Watch YouTube Videos of the Rides

 My toddler is scary good at maneuvering YouTube to watch videos of trains.
 Somehow he found a video of the Casey Jr. Circus Train and he was entranced.
-So, I started pulling up videos of other toddler-friendly rides at Disneyland® Resort to gauge his reaction.
+So, I started pulling up videos of other toddler rides at Disneyland Resort to gauge his reaction.
 This helped me figure out which rides he’d like and which he wasn’t that interested in.

 6. Hit the Dollar Store

-I found soft-cover Disney books (Alice in Wonderland, The Jungle Book, Peter Pan, etc) as well as hard-cover books about Mickey and Minnie Mouse.
+I found soft-cover Disney books (Alice in Wonderland, The Jungle Book, Peter Pan, etc) as well as hard-cover books about Mickey Mouse and Minnie Mouse.
 These were great as bedtime stories and helped my son identify characters and give some insight on their personalities.
 They also had Disney coloring books, stickers, crayons, activity books, figurines and more!
 These were great to take on the airplane and have on-hand in the park so we could distract our son in line.

 7. Disney Plushies